algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 ## Algorithms with multiple files

 Putting everything in one source file sometimes doesn't make sense and makes code more difficult to maintain, so in many cases you'll want to break your code into multiple source files.
-The Algorithmia platform provides for using multiple source files, but you'll need to be aware that the import paths you use locally may differ from ours.
+The Algorithmia platform supports using multiple source files, but you'll need to be aware that the import paths you use locally may differ from ours.

 This means that if your project looks like this:
 ```